jj1bdx/airspy-fmradion/README.md

   - Official releases are tagged
   - _master_ is the "production" branch with the most stable release (often ahead of the latest release though)
   - _dev_ is the development branch that contains current developments that will be eventually released in the master branch
+  - _libvolk_ is the libvolk-specific development branch that might contain unstable test code of current developments ahead of the dev branch
-  - Other branches are experimental (and abandoned)
+  - Other branches are experimental (and presumably abandoned)

 ## Prerequisites

 ### Required libraries

-Note: libvolk is now required from v0.8.0, as suggested by Takehiro Sekine.
+Note: the master branch of libvolk is now required from v0.8.1.

 If you install from source in your own installation path, you have to specify the include path and library path.
 For example if you installed it in `/opt/install/libairspy` you have to add `-DAIRSPY_INCLUDE_DIR=/opt/install/libairspy/include -DAIRSPYHF_INCLUDE_DIR=/opt/install/libairspyhf/include` to the cmake options.